boymeetsblockchain/boymeetsblockchain/README.md

 <p align="left">Hi 👋!
-I'm Oluwasegun a Fullstack Developer from Nigeria building scalable apps with React Native, Next.js & NestJS, automating workflows with AI, and deploying in the cloud ☁️🤖</p>
+I'm Oluwasegun a Fullstack Developer and aspiring game developer from Nigeria building scalable apps with React Native, Next.js & NestJS, automating workflows with AI, and deploying in the cloud ☁️🤖</p>

 ###